 - Carthage College

 Professor Herschel Kruger joined the Carthage faculty in 2005.
-He is the current Region III Vice-Chair of the Kennedy Center, American College Theatre Festival (KC/ACTF) and also the Region III ASPIRE program co-chair.
+He is the current Region III Chair of the Kennedy Center, American College Theatre Festival (KC/ACTF).
 During the 2008-2009 school year Professor Kruger established the New Play Initiative commissioning original works each year for the Carthage Theatre Program.
-Professor Kruger has directed four of the new plays from this series including UP AND AWAY, written by Eric Simonson (KC/ACTF Citizen Artist Award, Distinguished Costume Design, and nine Commendations for Distinguished Achievement, 2019 Edinburgh Festival Fringe participant) NO NAME, written by Jeffrey Hatcher (2014 Edinburgh Festival Fringe participant), GHOST BIKE, written by Laura Jacqmin (2013, five KC/ACTF national awards including; Distinguished New Play, Directing, Lighting Design, Sound Design, and Outstanding Scenic Design) HONEST, written by Eric Simonson (2010, winner of four KC/ACTF national awards including Distinguished Curricular Development, Playwriting, and two Distinguished Performance awards).
-Additionally, Herschel directed the staged reading of Mikaley Osley’s One-Act play MATILDA’S CHARACTER which was named a KC/ACTF Region 3 winner.
+He has directed four of the new plays from this series including “Up and Away,” written by Eric Simonson (KC/ACTF Citizen Artist Award, Distinguished Costume Design, and nine Commendations for Distinguished Achievement, 2019 Edinburgh Festival Fringe participant) “No Name,” written by Jeffrey Hatcher (2014 Edinburgh Festival Fringe participant), “Ghost Bike,” written by Laura Jacqmin (2013, five KC/ACTF national awards including; Distinguished New Play, Directing, Lighting Design, Sound Design, and Outstanding Scenic Design) “Honest,” written by Eric Simonson (2010, winner of four KC/ACTF national awards including Distinguished Curricular Development, Playwriting, and two Distinguished Performance awards).
+Additionally, Herschel directed the staged reading of Mikaley Osley’s one-act play “Matilda’s Character,” which was named a KC/ACTF Region III winner.

 Carthage College play addresses opioid epidemic

 Professor Kruger teaches both acting and directing classes, as well as a variety of other theatre classes.
-He has also led seven separate J-Term trips to Greece, New York City (2), and Germany to study theatre.
+He has been at Carthage for 15 years and is currently serving as Chair for the Personnel and Tenure Committee.